 Organisations or individuals wishing to seek guidance as to whether their use is permitted under the Act should supply the Ministry with as much information as possible concerning the proposed use of the word, including pictures or samples of proposed products where appropriate.

-· the use of the word ‘Anzac’ in relation to a biscuit provided that the product conforms to the general recipes and shape traditionally known as an ‘Anzac biscuit’.
+- the use of the word ‘Anzac’ in relation to a biscuit provided that the product conforms to the general recipes and shape traditionally known as an ‘Anzac biscuit’.
 This does not apply to products such as cookies, slices, loaves or muesli bars.
-More information on the history of the Anzac biscuit and recipes can be found here.

-The types of uses described above must not be offensive to public sentiment.
-The Ministry can provide more detailed guidance about the legislation and specific applications upon request.
+It is also important that the use not be offensive to public sentiment.
+The Ministry can provide more detailed guidance about the legislation and on specific proposed uses upon request.